 Conversational messaging can be used for customer support and engagement, marketing, and sales.
 All four of these conversational approaches can easily integrate into your current strategies.

-Conversational support happens when live team members help customers solve product and service queries through messaging channels.
-It focuses on answering inbound questions, educating customers, and troubleshooting with customers through one-on-one chats.
+Conversational support refers to live team members answering customers’ questions through personalized conversations.
+It focuses on educating and troubleshooting with customers through one-on-one chats.

 This strategy works similarly to customer support through email, though it’s a lot faster.
-Customers tend to respond quickly.
+Customers tend to respond quickly, and team members can manage several chats at once.
 You can use conversational support to:

 - Support customer onboarding